 I love to save leftovers throughout the week to use in a big, flavorful broth!
 To do so, just save any leftover veggies you have throughout the week.
 Then, chop them into similarly-sized pieces, and store them in a sealable bag or airtight container in the fridge for up to a week.
 Or, if you want to create a big batch of homemade vegetable broth, store leftovers in the freezer until you’re ready to use them!

-Once your vegetable stock has cooled, add it to an airtight container and store it in the fridge for up to 5 days.
-Or, keep it in the freezer for up to 3 months for easy meals any time!
+Once your vegetable stock recipe has cooled, add it to airtight storage containers and store it in the fridge for up to 5 days.
+Or, keep it in the freezer in freezer-safe containers for up to 3 months for easy meals any time!

 Unfortunately, homemade vegetable broth does taste bitter every once in a while.
 If you avoided using naturally bitter-tasting vegetables, this result is likely a result of cooking the broth too long.
 When this happens, the protein bonds of the ingredients break down, creating a bitter taste.